MS-DOS and Windows command line scanreg command

-Scanreg was first introduced by Microsoft with the introduction of Windows 98 and was a great utility until the introduction of Windows XP.
-Using Scanreg a user can backup his or her registry manually or allow Windows to backup the registry daily (default).
+The scanreg command was first introduced by Microsoft with Windows 98.
+Using scanreg, you can backup your registry manually or allow Windows to back up the registry daily (default).

-The scanreg command is an external command that is available in the below Microsoft operating systems.
+Scanreg is an external command that is available for the following Microsoft operating systems as scanreg.exe.

 Usage: SCANREG [/<option>]

 |BACKUP||Backup the registry and related system configuration files.|

 |COMMENT="<comment>"||Adds the specified comment to the CAB file while backing up.|

 Run alone, scanreg checks the registry for errors and then back up the registry upon request.